 The well-appointed Sharon Beirne Health and Wellness Centre is staffed by a Nurse Manager and her team of registered nurses who support and work in close co-operation with the Boarding House staff.
 The Health Centre offers onsite GP, Physiotherapy and Podiatry services.

 Stuartholme’s boarding staff are highly skilled and dedicated to their boarding roles.
 They undertake high quality personal and professional development and have regular and collaborative team meetings.
 Staff are active members of the Australian Boarding Schools Association (ABSA) and have presented at the State Symposium as well as hosting collegial gatherings with Marist College Ashgrove, St Josephs Nudgee College and some of Brisbane’s girls’ boarding schools.
 The Stuartholme Boarding staff role model inclusion and kindness to ensure that each girl is treated with respect, dignity and love.
-Assistant Heads of Boarding as well as a Recreation Officer work with the Deputy Principal Boarding to ensure that the needs of every boarder and her family are met and communicated effectively.
+Assistant Heads of Boarding as well as a Recreation Officer work with the Dean of Boarding to ensure that the needs of every boarder and her family are met and communicated effectively.